-If you can’t agree, then we can help you apply to the Court seeking formal orders that set out the arrangements that you believe are best for the children.
+If you can’t agree, we can help you apply to the Court seeking formal orders that set out the arrangements that you believe are best for the children.

-Before you can apply to the court for parenting orders, you must first have been through mediation to attempt to reach agreement.
-There are some cases such as where family violence is involved, that you can apply to the court for parenting orders without having undergone mediation.
-This is because the court considers that in certain circumstances, the matter is too urgent to be left unresolved or is simply not suitable for mediation.
+Before you can apply to the Court for parenting orders, you must first have been through mediation to attempt to reach agreement.
+There are some cases, such as where family violence is involved, that you can apply to the court for parenting orders without having undergone mediation.
+This is because the Court considers that, in certain circumstances, the matter is too urgent to be left unresolved or is simply not suitable for mediation.

-Court proceedings regarding children’s issues are costly and can be frustrating, so it is important that from the outset, you manage your expectations about what you can expect to achieve.
+Court proceedings regarding children’s issues are costly and can be frustrating, so it is important that from the outset you manage your expectations about what you can expect to achieve.